-With the exact texture and a similar flavor to classic Rice Krispie Treats, this natural version boasts only 3 ingredients and a natural sweetener.
+With the exact texture and a similar flavor to classic Rice Crispy Treats, this natural version boasts only 3 ingredients and a natural sweetener.
 Plus, these Peanut Butter Rice Crispy Treats take only minutes to make AND they’re so super yummy!

 Peanut Butter Rice Crispy Treats

 Long ago when I was a teenager, we had a very crunchy cookbook from a natural foods store in Philly.
 There was a recipe for crispy brown rice bars that we tried and I’ve always remembered it fondly—and love to make this updated version for my family now.
 This recipe is just three simple ingredients and it comes together in minutes.
 It’s sweet and also nourishing!

 This no-bake peanut butter bar recipe is like a classic Rice Crispy Treat, but with a less overtly sweet flavor and some protein in the mix from the nut butter.
 Which means that they taste great, have the texture that you expect, but they are a more balanced snack or dessert since they have more going for them than just sweetness.